 Many species of pond plants can be thinned by pulling or digging out the excess, root and all.
 Wear a sturdy pair of neoprene gloves to protect your hands.
 You may replant the excess in other areas of your backyard water feature, compost them, give them away or trade them with other pond owners, or simply discard them.
 Such plants that you might find in an Arizona backyard water feature include Pennywort (Hydrocotyle verticillata), Rush (Juncus sp.), Water Clover (Marsilea sp.), Yerba mansa (Anemopsis californica) and Taro, also known as elephant's ear (Colocasia escutenta).
 Any of these can become quite prolific if left unchecked.

 Dividing Plants in a Phoenix Pond

 Other species of pond plants need to be lifted and divided, similar to perennials.
 These backyard water feature plants might include Taro's black varieties ('Black Beauty', 'Black Magic', 'Black Ruffles') and 'Illustris.’
 To divide a pond plant, carefully dig up the entire root ball (or lift it from its container, if applicable).
-Remove any excess soil so that you can see the rhizomes: horizontally growing underground stems from which new shoots and roots will sprout.
+Remove any excess soil or pond muck so that you can clearly see the rhizomes: horizontally growing underground stems from which new shoots and roots will sprout.